scaffold-eth/create-eth/contributors/TEMPLATING.md

 To see the list of template files and their matching args files, check [TEMPLATE-FILES.md](./TEMPLATE-FILES.md).

-I've thought about how the strings should be joined, but an option is to use [tagged templates](2).
+We've thought about how the strings should be joined, but an option is to use [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 We can go as crazy as we want with tagged templates.

 # Extension folder anatomy